-Narrow Lot Dwellings
+3.8 Narrow Lot Dwellings

-- iv) is at least 300mm below the main ridge line of the roof; - v) has a maximum width of 1 metre; and - vi) has a minimum separation of 2 metres between the dormer on the adjoining narrow lot dwelling. - k) The total floor area occupied by all bedrooms (and/ or rooms capable of being used as a bedroom and wardrobes) within each dwelling shall not exceed 40% of the gross floor area of that dwelling. - Each narrow lot dwelling shall be provided with a combined area of private open space that: - i) is located behind the primary building line; - ii) has a combined minimum area of 60sqm; - iii) has a minimum level area of (5x5)sqm; and - iv) satisfies solar access requirements contained in section 3.6. - m) The private courtyard shall be directly accessible from the internal living area. - n) Narrow lot dwellings shall satisfy the following provisions relating to deep soil planting: - i) the area forward of the front building line shall remain permeable other than the area occupied by the driveway and the pedestrian access to the main door of the dwelling; - ii) a minimum of 20% of the total site area shall be available for deep soil planting. - o) A detailed landscape design plan incorporating vegetation compatible with the character of the development shall be submitted with a development application. - p) Space shall be allocated behind the primary and secondary building lines, out of public view to store the following: - i) a 140 litre bin; and - ii) two (2) 240 litre bins. - q) The bin storage area shall not be located in such a place that requires any bins to be transported through any habitable part of the dwelling to reach the collection point.
+- iii) has a minimum level area of (5x5) sqm; and - iv) satisfies solar access requirements contained in section 3.6. - j) The private courtyard shall be directly accessible from the internal living area. - k) Narrow lot dwellings shall satisfy the following provisions relating to deep soil planting: - the area forward of the front building line shall remain permeable other than the area occupied by the driveway and the pedestrian access to the main door of the dwelling; - ii) a minimum of 20% of the total site area shall be available for deep soil planting. - A detailed landscape design plan incorporating vegetation compatible with the character of the development shall be submitted with a development application. - m) Space shall be allocated behind the primary and secondary building lines, out of public view to store the following: - i) a 140 litre bin; and - ii) two (2) 240 litre bins. - n) The bin storage area shall not be located in such a place that requires any bins to be transported through any habitable part of the dwelling to reach the collection point.